 The magnetic permeability or magnetic conductivity makes a statement as to how strong a material is magnetizable.

 Typical applications are: non-destructive testing of materials, e. g. quality control of stainless steel, material selection for electron-/ion-beam equipment, detection of material defects induced by mechanical or thermal stress.
-Standard-compliant permeability measurements according to ASTM A342 Test Method 4 and EN 60404-15 Procedure 6 can be carried out with the Ferromaster.
+Standard-compliant permeability measurements according to ASTM A342 Test Method 4, EN 60404-15 Procedure 6 and VG 95578 can be carried out with the Ferromaster.